nigels-code/finder/README.md

 npm install
 ```

-In order to use the Github API in your IDE you need to supply your own credentials.
-You can do this by creating a .env.local file in the project's root directory and adding the following code:
+In order to use the Github API in development mode you need to supply your own credentials.
+You can do this by creating a `.env.local` file in the project's root directory and adding the following code:

 ```sh
 REACT_APP_GITHUB_CLIENT_ID='your client id'